Updated on July 14th, 2022

 At times, the implications of burnout are broad, affecting a person’s entire life.
 In others, the ramifications are more focused, limited mainly to the activities that are the source of stress.

 The symptoms of burnout can be surprisingly varied.
-In some cases, there are physical manifestations.
+In some cases, there are physical symptoms.
 In nearly all cases, there are mental and emotional symptoms.
 However, the symptoms are always disruptive, impacting the student’s academic life, at a minimum, and potentially harming other aspects of their lives as well.

 Here is an overview of some of the common symptoms of academic burnout in students: